 When can I have sex again?

 You’ll need to wait at least 24 hours.
 In fact, don’t insert anything, including a tampon or douche, into your vagina during that time.
 After a full day has passed, you can have sex again.
+Some doctors recommend waiting longer, so ask your doctor for their recommendation.

 When will the IUD start to work?